 The gift and estate tax systems are unified; this means that if you fully utilized your lifetime exemption by making gifts during life, then at your death, you will not have any exemption remaining and any assets included in your estate will be subject to estate tax at a rate of 40 percent.
-At your death, Form 706, United States Estate (and Generation-Skipping Transfer) Tax Return, must be filed if your gross estate (plus any taxable gifts made during life) exceeds the lifetime exemption of \$12,060,000 (as adjusted for inflation).
+At your death, Form 706, United States Estate (and Generation-Skipping Transfer)Tax Return, must be filed if your gross estate (plus any taxable gifts made during life) exceeds the lifetime exemption of \$12,920,000 (as adjusted for inflation).
+Even if your estate is under that amount, it may be beneficial to file Form 706 as discussed in the section on Portability below.
 Deductions for spousal transfers and charitable transfers are also available for estate tax purposes.

-Note: Estates that exceed the decedent's remaining exemption amount and have to file an estate tax return are required to report to both the IRS and the appropriate heirs the value of bequeathed property as of the owner's death, allowing the IRS to track the basis of the inherited property more easily.
+Note: Estates that exceed the decedent's remaining exemption amount and have to file an estate tax return are required to report to both the IRS and the appropriate heirs the value of bequeathed property as of the owner's death, thereby allowing the IRS to track the basis of the inherited property more easily.